Email Networking

 25 SMTP scorpiox-server-email STARTTLS (optional) Inbound MTA — receives mail from other servers

-587 SMTP Submission scorpiox-server-email STARTTLS (required) Authenticated sending — used by mail clients and scorpiox-email CLI
+587 SMTP Submission scorpiox-server-email STARTTLS (required) Authenticated submission from local users

 993 IMAPS scorpiox-server-email TLS from connect Mailbox access — IMAP4rev1 over implicit TLS